Dungyichao/Mastermind/README.md

 ## 3. The Code and the explanation<br />
 <p align="center"><img src="/image/1.JPG"></p>
+import library<br />
 <p align="center"><img src="/image/2.JPG"></p>
+This is a function which will randomly return a sequence of 4 digit number without duplicate.<br />
 <p align="center"><img src="/image/3.JPG"></p>
+This is a function which will return value of **A** and **B**.
+The outer for loop will loop through all the digit in the code value(unknown and need to be guessed).
+The inner loop will loop through all the digit in the guess value.
+If the digit have the same position and value, A will plus 1.
+If the digit only have the same value with incorrcect position, B will plus 1.
 <p align="center"><img src="/image/4.JPG"></p>
 <p align="center"><img src="/image/5.JPG"></p>
 <p align="center"><img src="/image/6.JPG"></p>